 The first meeting

-Identify goals – Talk to your mentor about how you’d like to use your sessions together and what you’d like to achieve by the end of your agreed timeframe.
+Talk to your mentor about how you’d like to use your sessions together and what you’d like to achieve.
 Discuss your longer term goals and how you might work towards these together.
 It can be useful to set out key objectives and organise your meetings around them.

-Talk about confidentiality – Sometimes you’ll want to talk to your mentor about private or controversial work issues.
-Agree in your first meeting to keep everything you discuss confidential at all times.
+Sometimes you might want to talk to your mentor about private or controversial work issues.
+Agree in your first meeting what they would be comfortable with, and to keep everything you discuss confidential at all times.

-Discuss practicalities – Allow time to discuss things like how often you will meet, how long for and where.
-On average, people meet every four to six weeks, for around six to 12 months.
+Allow time to discuss things like how often you will meet, how long for (online or in person) and where.
+On average, people meet every four to six weeks..
 But it can be different for everyone, so see what you think is best for you both.
-Have an open discussion about timescales so you can agree a rough end date.
-Pick a venue that’s quiet, like a coffee shop without music, the kind of place you’d go for a casual business meeting.

 Following the first meeting

-Assess the chemistry – Have a think about whether the mentor you’ve been set up with feels right for you.
+Have a think about whether the mentor you’ve chosen feels right for you.
 A good match is someone you can be honest with, feel comfortable talking to, and who has career experience that’s relevant to your goals.

 Send your mentor a follow up email clarifying what was discussed, such as what your objectives are and dates for the next few meetings.
 It’s up to you to take the steering wheel now and keep the meetings going.

 If you have any questions, or the match doesn’t feel right for any reason, please get in touch and we can discuss what to do next.